-As separate corporations, no other NSLIJ entities are obligated legally for the debt of Franklin (as hereinafter defined) or Southside (as hereinafter defined) except for the prior financial commitments by NSLIJ HCI and the North Shore-Long Island Jewish Health System Foundation as mentioned in "Management's Discussion and Analysis", "Philanthropy" and "OTHER NSLIJ COMMONLY MANAGED HOSPITALS" herein.
+As separate corporations, no Other NSLIJ System Hospitals and Entities are obligated legally for the debt of Franklin (as hereinafter defined) or Southside (as hereinafter defined) except for the prior financial commitments by NSLIJ HCI and the North Shore-Long Island Jewish Health System Foundation as mentioned in "Management's Discussion and Analysis" and "OTHER NSLIJ SYSTEM HOSPITALS' SUPPLEMENTAL INFORMATION" herein.

-Franklin Hospital ("Franklin") is a not-for-profit, 305-certified bed, general acute care hospital in Valley Stream, Nassau County, New York, which was established in 1963 and joined NSHS (now NSLIJ HCI) in 1996 pursuant to a sponsorship agreement with a separate board and management.
-In addition, Franklin operates a 120-bed skilled nursing facility, the Orzac Extended Care and Rehabilitation Division, which adjoins the hospital.
+Franklin Hospital ("Franklin") is a not-for-profit, 305-certified bed, community hospital located in Valley Stream, Nassau County, New York, which was established in 1963 and joined NSHS (now NSLIJ HCI) in 1996.
+In addition, Franklin operates a 120-bed skilled nursing facility, the Orzac Center for Extended Care and Rehabilitation, which adjoins the hospital.